CortexIntelligentAutomation/docs/content/en/docs/2025.9/getting-started/on-premise/add-observability-to-innovation/Grafana/setup-grafana.md

 1. Click *Apply*.
 1. Click the dashboard name in the breadcrumb at the top left corner of the page to go back to the dashboard.
 1. Click the + icon next to the Custom Filter to confirm that a list of available filter options is visible.
+1. Repeat steps 2 - 9 for the *Flow Execution Requests* dashboard.
 1. Repeat steps 2 - 9 for the *Platform Health* dashboard.

 ## Next Steps?